360Learning/mongo-bulk-data-migration/README.md

 new MongoBulkDataMigration({ ..., options: { ... } })
 ```

-- `maxBulkSize` (default: 1000): Batch size of of updates to execute.
+- `maxBulkSize` (default: 1000): batch size of updates to execute.
 1000 is a good number.
-If your updated are huge, consider decreasing it to avoid running high memory.
+If your updates are huge, consider decreasing it to avoid running high memory.
 If documents are tiny, 10k might slightly improve performances on huge databases.
 - `dontCount` (default: false): will skip initial filter `count()` or aggregate `$count`.
 Logs won't print the total progression if disabled.
 - `projectionBackupFilter` (default: none): filter properties to save and auto-rollback.
 Necessary if your update needs virtual fields.
 - `bypassRollbackValidation` and `bypassUpdateValidation` (default: false): Will set validationLevel to "off" then to "moderate".